modus-x/sip_core/doc/trace/tracepoints.rst

 Enabling tracepoints
 --------------------

-To enable tracepoints in Jami, you should configure the project using the ``--enable-tracepoints`` feature.
+To enable tracepoints in sip_core, you should configure the project using the ``--enable-tracepoints`` feature.
 You also need ``lttng-ust >= 2.13.0`` and ``liburcu >= 0.13.0``.

 How to define a tracepoint
 --------------------------

-To define a new tracepoints, you need to add the definition in src/jami/tracepoint-def.h
+To define a new tracepoints, you need to add the definition in src/sip_core/tracepoint-def.h

 It's recommended to use the ``LTTNG_UST_TRACEPOINT_EVENT`` macro and avoid using the others except if you know what you're doing.

 The ``LTTNG_UST_TRACEPOINT_EVENT`` is composed of 4 parts:

   1. The provider name.
-This is always ``jami``.
+This is always ``sip_core``.
   2. The tracepoint name.
 A tracepoint name must be unique in a provider.
   3. The arguments passed to the tracepoints.
 Arguments are only evaluated if the tracepoint is enabled at runtime.